Spoertm/DiscordEmoteExtractor/README.txt

 5. Right click the highlighted element in the developer window => Copy => Copy element.

-6. Paste what you just copied into the "Emote text.txt" file in the program folder.
+6. Paste what you just copied into the "Emote text.txt" file in the program folder and save it.

 7. Run the program.